ikem-krueger/ikem-krueger.github.io/_drafts/2019-02-10-taming-asus-x59gl.md

 It has no SpeedStep, and a mini cache.
 Both leads to a mediocre performance.

 I checked what CPU upgrade were possible.
-The foo socket allowed any Intel Core 2 Duo/Quad.
+The PGA775 socket allowed any Intel Core 2 Duo/Quad.

 I looked for several things: a similar cpu, with the same TDP, and a reasonable price.